Extractive Industries Transparency Initiative

 EITI was launched in 2002 at the World Summit for Sustainable Development.
 It aims to address the misuse of revenues derived from exploitation of natural resources that has plagued many resource-rich developing countries.
 EITI has put in place a reporting system to encourage transparency and accountability in the receipt and use of revenues from extractive industries.
 EITI supports good governance through the verification and full publication of payments by companies and use of government revenues derived from oil, gas and mining.

-Currently 50 countries are EITI compliant and a further three have committed to applying as candidates.
+Currently 51 countries are implementing EITI.
 Presently Kenya is neither compliant nor a candidate country.

 Statement of Support